omerlevy/tau_amnlp/transformer_exercise/README.md

 Once you are done implementing and testing your code, train two additional configurations of your choosing, and determine (by evaluating them with ```generate.py```, as in Part 1) whether your proposed modification improved, hurt, or did not have a significant effect on performance.
 Here are some ideas for possible patterns:
 * Sandwich transformers ("AAAFAFFF")
 * No feed-forward layers at all ("AAAA" or "AAAAAAAAAAAA", the latter being equivalent to the baseline in number of parameters)
-* Less attention, more feed-forward ("AFFFAFFF" or "AFFFAFFFFF", the latter being equivalent to the baseline in number of parameters)
+* Less attention, more feed-forward ("AFFAFF" or "AFFAFFF", the latter being equivalent to the baseline in number of parameters)

 **Good luck!**